apache/shardingsphere-on-cloud/README.md

 The community encourage users to try out ShardingSphere on Cloud and provide feedback on their experience.
 Your input is valuable for the ongoing development and enhancement of the project.
 Please feel free to report any issues, suggestions, or feature requests on our [GitHub Issue Tracker](https://github.com/apache/shardingsphere-on-cloud/issues).

-## 🚀🚀  Spinning up a ShardingSphere cluster on Kubernetes in one minutes !
+## 🚀🚀  Spinning up a ShardingSphere cluster on Kubernetes in one minute !

 ### A Demo of Starting `ShardingSphere Proxy` Using Helm Charts